-Each image has a unique name and story.
-Moving clockwise from top left:
+Each image has a unique name and story:

 Occasional Clairvoyant: a depiction of how I feel in those moments of clarity—realizations about the true nature of society and our systems, the world at large, and how we're all connected—that have emerged out of the contemplative nature of the past year.